YouTransactor-SAS/miniPOS-SampleApp/README.md

 /* (RPC ID : 5043)
  *  This command is used to display a message on the terminal screen, and getting back the
  *  plaintext numeric keys entered by the user.
 Only secured text messages can be displayed.
- *  These messages are secured because they have been previously verified by YouTransactor
+ *  These messages are secured because they have been previously verified by JPS
  *  that sign them after verification (with the K_KTCC).
  *  Prompt texts are built up in the following way, whereby %s indicates where the input is added and the ‘|’
  *  starts the input format.
 The input format string is shown on the display at the place indicated by %s.